DHANUSRIPOOJA/Module-4/Classes and Objects: Calculate the Area of a Circle.md

-# Classes and Objects in Python: Calculate the Area of a Circle
+# 1.Classes and Objects in Python: Calculate the Area of a Circle

 ## 🎯 Aim
 To write a Python program that calculates the **area of a circle** based on the radius provided by the user.
 This program uses a class named `cse` and a method `mech` to perform the calculation.